Skip to content

 Before May 2026, the implicit audit question was "are you backed up?"
 After it, the question is sharper: "have you restored, and can you show me the evidence?"
 Institutions that can hand over a dated, signed restore record will move through their next audit quickly.
 The rest will be improvising in the room.

-You can run this yourself — the template above is genuinely all you need to start.
-If you would rather have continuous immutable backup in Australia, a restore drill run on a schedule, and a counter-signed Restore Verification Report produced for you, that is exactly what Retenta does — see pricing.
+You can run this yourself, and the template above is genuinely all you need to start.
+If you would rather have continuous immutable backup in Australia, a restore drill run on a schedule, and a Restore Verification Report produced for you, that is exactly what Retenta does.
+See pricing.

 ← All resources